WolframResearch/GitLink/HowToBuild.md

 * Run `PacletDirectoryAdd["<git clone dir>/GitLink"]`.
 * Load the package using `Get` or `Needs`.
 E.g., ``Get["GitLink`"]``.
 * When loading the package this way, the system may choose to try to load the unbuilt source documentation pages rather than any final built documentation pages.
 If you want to use the documentation while in this state, it may be easiest to simply run another copy of the Wolfram system where you can access the documentation.

+#### Notes
+* The Mac version builds two binaries.
+One is compatible with 10.2 and earlier, while the other is compatible with 10.3 and later.
+You only need the one compatible with your system for things to work.
+The difference is that the newer build uses `libc++` while the older one uses `libstdc++`.